-Mark Heising and Liz Simons, founders of the Heising-Simons Foundation, announced their participation in the Giving Pledge today.
+In 2016, Mark Heising and Liz Simons, founders of the Heising-Simons Foundation, announced their participation in the Giving Pledge.
 The Giving Pledge is a multi-generational, global initiative created by Warren Buffett and Bill and Melinda Gates that encourages the wealthiest families to give the majority of their wealth to philanthropic causes.

 The following is the letter Liz and Mark wrote about their philanthropy and why they joined.

-A young child’s discovery that a triangle is a triangle because it has three sides and three corners, the quest for what makes up dark matter, preserving our planet for future generations – these are some of the things Mark and I care about.
-Our time here is short, but our trajectory is long.
-We seek philanthropic investments today that we hope will have sustainable impacts long beyond our lifetimes.
+A young child’s discovery that a triangle is a triangle because it has three sides and three corners, the quest for what makes up dark matter, preserving our planet for future generations, shifting power to marginalized communities so people can live freely and with dignity – these are some of the things we care about.
+Our time here is short, but our trajectory can be long.
+We seek philanthropic investments today that we hope will have sustainable impacts beyond our lifetimes.

 Our philanthropy is grounded in our life experiences.
-Years ago, when I was an elementary school teacher in inner city schools, I saw firsthand how students who had quality early learning experiences and nurturing families began with advantages that other children didn’t have, advantages that shaped their lives.
+Years ago, when I was an elementary school teacher in under-resourced schools, I saw firsthand how students who had access to quality early learning and care began with advantages that other children didn’t have, advantages that shaped their lives.
 Mark majored in physics, got his master’s in electrical engineering and computer science, and worked as a chip designer before going into finance.
 He became convinced that climate change could only be addressed by applying the best science and technology we have.
 He also never stopped being enthralled by the world of science and the promise of wonders yet to be discovered.

-So it’s no surprise that when we had the opportunity to start the Heising-Simons Foundation, we focused on the things we care about: early childhood education, science, and climate and clean energy.
-In early childhood education, our aim is to prepare young children for school and life by increasing access to quality early learning.
-In science, we believe that basic research, done strategically, has the potential to innovate, elevate, and revolutionize humanity’s knowledge.
+So it’s no surprise that when we had the opportunity to start the Heising-Simons Foundation, Mark and I focused on the things we believed really mattered: early childhood education, science, and climate and clean energy.
+In early childhood education, we look to prepare young children for school and life by increasing access to quality early learning – and supporting the educators and caregivers who provide it.
+In science, we believe that basic research, done strategically, has the potential to innovate, elevate, and revolutionize humanity’s knowledge – especially when inclusive of scientists who are women and people of color.
 And in climate and clean energy, we seek to hasten the transition to a zero-carbon energy future.